-Identify at-risk students early, focus advisors on key concerns, and match students to relevant student support resources with this early-alert survey
+Use this early-alert survey to identify at-risk students, focus advisors on key concerns, and link students to resources

 The College Student Inventory identifies at-risk students in the incoming class using the leading noncognitive indicators of college student success.
 You and your colleagues receive detailed information about each student's academic motivations, areas of risk, and receptivity to specific student services.
 This survey can be administered before classes get under way or soon after classes begin, providing you with data to make interventions more meaningful and relevant, before a student begins disengaging.

 Used by more than 1,400 institutions and completed by more than 2.6 million students nationwide, the College Student Inventory is the leading tool for early identification and early intervention with your newest students.

 Have a question about the College Student Inventory, or about student retention strategies?
 Talk with us.

 Send us an email or call 1-800-876-1117 and ask to speak to our student retention strategists.
 Learn how to use the CSI to: